Towards Optimal Semantic Communications: Reconsidering the Role of Semantic Feature Channels: Introduction

 Unlike prior works that focus solely on enc–dec-centric optimization under fixed SF channels, this work highlights that the SF channel is configurable, as its behavior depends on various transceiver operations such as power allocation and adaptive modulation and coding \cite{goldsmith2005wireless}.
 This implies that the SF channel itself can be incorporated into the training process to further improve task performance.
 An initial attempt in this direction was made in \cite{BlindSC}, which jointly optimizes the enc–dec and a BSC-based SF channel.
 However, the applicability of \cite{BlindSC} is limited to point-to-point digital SC scenarios.
 Moreover, \cite{BlindSC} does not establish a theoretical connection between the SF channel and practical communication systems, as it relies on a heuristic regularization loss for optimizing the BSC-based SF channel.
+Table~\ref{table:related_works} summarizes representative studies on SF channel modeling and optimization and categorizes them into three groups: single SF channels, multiple SF channels, and trainable SF channels.

 To further shed light on the potential of configuring the SF channel, this paper proposes a universal and theoretically grounded framework for jointly optimizing the enc-dec and the SF channel in both analog and digital SCs.
 In this framework, we focus on solving a joint optimization problem that maximizes the task performance under a limited mutual information between the transmitted and reconstructed SFs.
 To provide analytical evidence for the necessity of this joint optimization, we first analyze a tractable case where the source is Gaussian and the enc-dec is modeled as linear mappings.
 Building upon the insights from this analysis, we propose an end-to-end training strategy that jointly optimizes the non-linear deep neural network (DNN)-based enc-dec and the SF channel.
 We also introduce a communication strategy that realizes the trained SF channel in practical communication scenarios by controlling physical layer (PHY) parameters including transmit power and modulation level.
 Our framework controls the distortion of each SF by optimizing the SF channel, thereby improving the task performance of SC.
 Furthermore, it reduces the training overhead by decoupling the training process from the actual communication system.